Joanna Kluzik-Rostkowska

 Joanna Grażyna Kluzik-Rostkowska (born 14 December 1963) is a Polish politician and member of the Sejm for Civic Platform.
 She was elected for Law and Justice in 2007, but led a breakaway group in 2010 to form the more liberal Poland Comes First, of which she was leader.
 She resigned from the party in June 2011, joining Civic Platform following rumors.
 In November 2013, following a cabinet reshuffle by Prime Minister Donald Tusk, Kluzik-Rostkowska was appointed to head the Ministry of National Education.

 Early life

 Joanna Kluzik-Rostkowska was born on 14 December 1963 in Katowice, Poland.
 She graduated from the University of Warsaw with an M.A. in Journalism and Political Science.
 In 1989, she joined Tygodnik Solidarność, becoming a member of the paper's political section before moving on to Express Wieczorny, becoming editor of the newspaper and garnering the attention of Lech Kaczyński, who was then chief of the Presidential Chancellery.
 In 1996, Kluzik-Rostkowska joined the ranks of Wprost, becoming a political correspondent.
-She would later join the journal Nowe Państwo in 2000, followed by the ladies weekly Przyjaciółka between 2001 and 2004.
+Later, in 2000, she began working for the magazine Nowe Państwo.
+From 2001 to 2004, she was employed by the women's monthly Przyjacióka.